Founded by Ross and Juli Triffitt, Eclipse Handcrafted Furniture have

 heritage and they deserve to be preserved.

-Ross and Juili have well over thirty years experience in the
+Ross and Juili have nearly forty years experience in the

 Exposing Nature's Secrets.